-The voting system SHALL provide the ability to produce printed forms of its electronic records.
+The tabulation device SHALL provide the ability to produce printed forms of its electronic records.
 The printed forms SHALL retain all required information as specified for each record type other than digital signatures.

 2.6.2.5 Summary count record